Neo-psychedelia: 1970s–1980s: Post-punk

-1980s–present
+1980s–1990s

 In the 1980s and 1990s there were occasional mainstream acts that dabbled in neo-psychedelia, including Prince's mid-1980s work and some of Lenny Kravitz's 1990s output, but neo-psychedelia has mainly been the domain of alternative and indie rock bands.
 The late 1980s would see the birth of shoegazing, which, among other influences, took inspiration from 1960s psychedelia.
 Reynolds referred to this movement as "a rash of blurry, neo-psychedelic bands" in a 1992 article in The Observer.

 AllMusic states: "Aside from the early-'80s Paisley Underground movement and the Elephant 6 collective of the late 1990s, most subsequent neo-psychedelia came from isolated eccentrics and revivalists, not cohesive scenes."
-They go on to cite what they consider some of the more prominent artists: the Church, Nick Saloman's Bevis Frond, Spacemen 3, Robyn Hitchcock, Mercury Rev, the Flaming Lips, and Super Furry Animals.
+They go on to cite what they consider some of the more prominent artists: the Church, Nick Saloman's Bevis Frond, Spacemen 3, Robyn Hitchcock, Mercury Rev, the Flaming Lips, the Vines and Super Furry Animals.
 According to Treblezine's Jeff Telrich: "Primal Scream made [neo-psychedelia] dancefloor ready.
 The Flaming Lips and Spiritualized took it to orchestral realms.
 And Animal Collective—well, they kinda did their own thing."

+2000s–2020s

+During the 2000s and 2010s, Southern California's hypnagogic pop and chillwave scenes further developed neo-psychedelia through artists such as Ariel Pink and James Ferraro.
+Other artists include indie bands such as MGMT and Animal Collective.
+Around the same time, Australia's neo-psychedelic rock scene emerged which included acts such as Tame Impala, Psychedelic Porn Crumpets, Babe Rainbow, Pond, the Morning After Girls and King Gizzard & the Lizard Wizard.

+By the late 2010s and early 2020s, underground rap microgenres such as cloud rap and HexD would incorporate influences from psychedelia.